TheFreeWeb/FreeSearcher/README.md

 > A simple windows CLI application for accessing pirated media.
 These are all checked by us, and are 100% safe.

--THIS IS A WORK IN PROGRESS-
+-THIS IS A WORK IN PROGRESS!-

 ## Installation